haagenhasle/tankwars-berlin-java/README.md

 To make any of this work, you need AWS credentials.
 [Read this](https://serverless.com/framework/docs/providers/aws/guide/credentials/) and do as it tells you!

+If running serverless deploy doesn't work, it might be that you need to add some IAM permissions in AWS.
+Take a look at the instructions for setting up [claudiajs](https://claudiajs.com/tutorials/installing.html), it explains how to do this and what is needed.
+(Claudiajs ~= serverless in functionality, so the instructions probably apply to serverless as well..)

 When you are ready to run a tank wars match, go [here](https://tankwars.serverless.camp/pages/match.html)

 ## Use Cases